huyahoo/ai-proctor-agent/README.md

-# Proctor Agent
+# AI Proctor Agent

-Proctor Agent is an XAI system designed to bolster exam integrity in in-person settings.
+AI Proctor Agent is an XAI system designed to bolster exam integrity in in-person settings.
 It uses a sophisticated multi-stage AI approach, combining cutting-edge Computer Vision (YOLOv8 for objects, OpenPifPaf for precise pose, Sharingan for Gaze Estimation) to comprehensively analyze both individual and collaborative suspicious behaviors.
 A AI reasoning pipeline, powered by LLMs for dynamic constraint generation and VLMs for contextual verification, provides highly accurate and explainable alerts.
 This project was developed for the "HACK U TOKYO 2025" hackathon organized by LINE YAHOO Corporation.

+# 🏆 Hackathon - First Prize Winner 🏆
+This repository proudly represents the project that secured **1st place** at the **Open Hack U 2025 TOKYO hackathon**!

 ## 🚀 Features